 Cultiveat’s plan to pivot their business to serve end consumers germinated in early 2020.
 They drew the blueprint for the business-to-consumer (B2C) segment with a targeted timeline to serve households by July 2020.
 Driven by their new direction, they began to build the framework for Cultiveat's B2C delivery fleet and farm expansion.

-It was during this time of charting their B2C course when Lalamove's sales managers approached John-Hans with on-demand delivery solutions to support Cultiveat's operations.
+During this time of charting their B2C course, Lalamove's sales managers approached John-Hans with on-demand delivery solutions to support Cultiveat's operations.

 "We were sold on the idea of Lalamove's services.
-Besides being affordable, Lalamove's same day and scheduled delivery services gives us the flexibility to meet customers' delivery requests with non-negotiable variables such as timeframe and locations.
+Besides being affordable, Lalamove's same-day and scheduled delivery services give us the flexibility to meet customers' delivery requests with non-negotiable variables such as timeframe and locations.
 We knew Lalamove could provide on-demand support to our upcoming B2C fleet if we're overwhelmed with deliveries in a busy period," added John-Hans.

 An Unexpected Solution At The Right Time

-However, not John-Hans, Cultiveat, and even the whole country (and the entire world!) were prepared with what came next in March 2020.
-For the first time ever, the Malaysian government implemented the Movement Control Order (MCO) on 18 March 2020 to curb the spread of the Covid-19 pandemic.
+However, not John-Hans, Cultiveat, and even the whole country were prepared with what came next in March 2020.
+For the first time, the Malaysian government implemented the Movement Control Order (MCO) on 18 March 2020 to curb the spread of the Covid-19 pandemic.

 This unprecedented episode in the country’s history was a sudden slam on the brake for the Malaysian economy.
 The #stayathome hashtag became a trend on social media space as the government forbade unnecessary movements.
 Only essential businesses and services were allowed to operate, while restaurants and cafes were categorised under non-essential services.